wp-plugins/wp-forecast/readme.txt

  + Uli Kozok					translation to indonesian
  + Ali Zemani					translation to persian
  + Amizda Idriz					translation to bosnian
+ +Lovrenco Vladislavić 	translation to croatian

  + All the others giving feedback about missing features and bugs.
    Thank you very much for your contribution to wp-forecast.

 == Installation ==

+0. Install via the WordPress plugin admin dialog (search for wp-forecast) or

 1. Upload to your plugins folder, usually `wp-content/plugins/`, keeping the directory structure intact \(i.e. wp-forecast.php should end up